snavarropino/EfCoreEnums/README.md

     }
 ```

-**Problems we found in this approach**: we have to cast as the property in hgt eentrity is int not an enum
+**Problems we found in this approach**: we have to cast as the property because it is not an enum in our entity

 ## Attemp 2: we use backing fields

 We use backing fields to instruct EF core to manage a field instead of a property (https://docs.microsoft.com/en-us/ef/core/modeling/backing-field).

-In additon we expose a property that perform de casting between int and enum
+In additon we expose a property that performst the casting between int and enum

 ```c#
     public class Student